hr-oss/sheepstudios.net/pages/mini-bowl-playtest.md

 🤷‍♂️

 ### Controls
-Drag to aim, release to bowl! 🎳
+Click and drag to aim, release to bowl! 🎳